drakkan/sftpgo/docs/account.md

 - `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited.
 - `allowed_ip`, List of IP/Mask allowed to login.
 Any IP address not contained in this list cannot login.
 IP/Mask must be in CIDR notation as defined in RFC 4632 and RFC 4291, for example "192.0.2.0/24" or "2001:db8::/32"
 - `denied_ip`, List of IP/Mask not allowed to login.
 If an IP address is both allowed and denied then login will be denied
 - `denied_login_methods`, List of login methods not allowed.
+To enable multi-step authentication you have to allow only multi-step login methods.
 The following login methods are supported:
   - `publickey`
   - `password`
   - `keyboard-interactive`
+  - `publickey+password`
+  - `publickey+keyboard-interactive`
 - `file_extensions`, list of struct.
 These restrictions do not apply to files listing for performance reasons, so a denied file cannot be downloaded/overwritten/renamed but it will still be listed in the list of files.
 Please note that these restrictions can be easily bypassed.
 Each struct contains the following fields:
   - `allowed_extensions`, list of, case insensitive, allowed files extension.
 Shell like expansion is not supported so you have to specify `.jpg` and not `*.jpg`.
 Any file that does not end with this suffix will be denied
   - `denied_extensions`, list of, case insensitive, denied files extension.
 Denied file extensions are evaluated before the allowed ones